 Yeah, on second thoughts I can’t actually patent that, now can I?

 Writers get hung up on gender a lot.
 Women assume they can’t write men, men assume they can’t write women, and if you even consider writing a non-binary character you’re a very rare breed (a breed so rare I’m going to ignore it for the rest of this post.
-I do so not without guilt, and will probably do a follow-up on how to write outside the gender binary).
-For the most part, though, writers who are worried are over-complicating what they have to do.
+I do so not without guilt).
+For the most part, though, concerned writers are over-complicating what they have to do.
 They’ve heard that men don’t cry, that women can’t stop talking, that one gender is obsessed with cars and the other is obsessed with shoes, and they feel they have to shoehorn every stereotype into this character.
 At the same time, they don’t want to seem to be writing a stereotype.
 Their creativity is blocked by these contradictory intents, and as artists they want to be creating compelling, vivid characters, which neither cliches nor social obligations to be PC can inspire them to create.

 How many people never defy any gender stereotypes?
 I can’t think of anyone.
 The most feminine person I can think of, my mother, likes action movies more than almost anyone else in my family.
 The most masculine person I can think of is my boyfriend.
 As the previous sentence indicates, he’s gay.
 When I think of well written male and characters, the same thing is true.
 Penny from The Big Bang Theory is a gossipy, emotional shopaholic, who also loves beer and football games and prioritizes her career over romance.
 Marshall Erikson from How I Met Your Mother is a big softy who harbors a secret love of fruity cocktails.
 Boys are supposed to be brave and stalwart, particularly around the creepy crawlies, so they can come rescue their girlfriends from the snake on the porch and the spider in the bathroom.
 Indiana Jones loses his shit around snakes.